|

 Dear Father

-Lew Soper returned yesterday morning with a letter for me I was glad
+Lew Soper returned yesterday morning with a letter for me I was glad to

-there at they are going to detail us as provost guard
+at they are going to detail us as provost guard to guard the city. am

-to guard the city. am sorry we could not stayed until you could come down
+sorry we could not stayed until you could come down here I should like to have

-here I should like to have had you come first rate and seen how soldiers
+had you come first rate and seen how soldiers live we have got our horses and

-got a verry nice horse six years old smart and fat. like him first rate
+saddles. got them last Saturday I have got a verry nice horse six years old

-I am glad you like your horse teade. you did not tell me how you traded.
+smart and fat. like him first rate I am glad you like your horse teade. you did

-I had heard about Uncle Beamans folks before you rote I have got no news
+not tell me how you traded.
+I had heard about Uncle Beamans folks before you

-in particular to write I am glad you get along with the work so well is
+rote I have got no news in particular to write I am glad you get along with the

-Sigh with you yet you need not answer until I write again. no more this
+work so well is Sigh with you yet you need not answer until I write again. no

-time from your son
+more this time from your son

 Russel